yetone/cosmos-nvim/README.md

 # Install

-## 1. Install Neovim
+## 1. Install Neovim 6+

-Please refer to the official installation documentation of Neovim: [Install Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim)
+**Only Neovim 6.0 and above are supported**, please refer to the official installation documentation of Neovim: [Install Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim)

 ## 2. Install my configuration